-It is very easy to install and use these plugins.
-The README with installation instructions is here together with the plugins.
+It is very easy to install and use the plugin.
+The README with installation instructions is here together with the plugin.

-The GIMP is a is a freely distributed piece of software for image retouching and manipulation, available for all operating systems.
+Both GIMP and Glimpse are freely distributed programs for image retouching and manipulation, available for all operating systems.

 Before you start: check image resolution¶